Luca06Luwa/Luca06Luwa/README.md

 - Website (least of my worries).

+- Packaging Frost Softwares programs to the scoop package manager (kind of complex)

 - Porting Clone Hero PTB to the scoop package manager (will take time)

 - Other small shitty projects that don't work (most of the time)